reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devices/availability/c8y_devices_availability_get.md

 ### Synopsis

-Retrieve the date when a specific managed object (by a given ID) sent the last message to Cumulocity IoT.
+Retrieve the date when a specific managed object (by a given ID) sent the last message to Cumulocity.

 ```
 c8y devices availability get [flags]